 Whatever you do, do not put your fire extinguisher in your garbage can or curbside recycling bin with other metal items,.
 The pressurized container is explosive, which means it could cause injury to the drivers when material is compacted in the truck, or damage machinery in the material recovery facility.

 Some community fire departments will accept empty and fully charged fire extinguishers.
 Call the fire station before you visit to confirm they whether they take extinguishers and how they should be prepared.

 Your best bet is to visit your local household hazardous waste (HHW) program, as many of these programs will accept pressurized metal containers like aerosol cans and propane tanks.
 If you are disposing of a commercial fire extinguisher, you’ll likely have to pay for disposal.

 If you live in a big city, you may have a permanent facility where you can drop off HHW year-round.
 In other cases, HHW might be collected a few times per year at cleanup or recycling events.
 These events are a great opportunity to get rid of other HHW like batteries, paint, and cleaning products (basically anything in your garage).

 If your community does not collect HHW, or you can’t wait for an upcoming event, you’ll need to depressurize the extinguisher before it can be recycled as scrap metal.
 This is yet another job where it’s advisable to visit the local fire department or a fire extinguisher professional.
 Once the extinguisher is depressurized, you can unscrew the head and take the metal can to a scrap metal facility.

 Looking for a facility in your area that will accept your old fire extinguisher?
-Enter your zip code in Earth911 Recycling Search for a nearby recycler.
+Enter your ZIP Code using the Earth911 Recycling Search to find a nearby recycler.